In this drug factsheet:

 Diabetes: Salbutamol given by a nebulizer can increase blood sugar levels.
 If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Difficulty breathing: For some people, this medication can cause difficulty breathing and increased wheezing.
+Difficulty breathing: For some people, this medication and other inhaled medications can cause difficulty breathing and increased wheezing.
 If this happens, stop using this medication and get immediate medical attention.

 Heart conditions: Salbutamol can cause heart complications when used by people with heart conditions such as heart disease, abnormal heart rhythms, and high blood pressure.